archnaut/octagon/README.md

 ### Composition

-The solution to the first challenge is composed of two files Program.php and Person.php residing in the src directory.
+The solution is composed of two files Program.php and Person.php residing in the src directory.

 Person.php contains the definition of the Person class.
 Program.php creates an instance of the Person class and makes calls to its members, writing the output to the terminal.
 Additionally, it adds a property to Person with a name based on a randomly generated string and assigns it a value of 'xyz'.
 It then queries the newly created property and writes its value to the terminal.

 ### Testing

 An executable specification for the Person class can be found in the tests directory of the project.
-PHPUnit with Specify is used to create a Behavior Driven Development (BDD) style specification.
+PHPUnit and Specify are used to create a Behavior Driven Development (BDD) style specification.

 #### Installing Dependencies